Kidzantso/To-do-list-JS/README.md

 Started by implementing task editing, allowing user to update task details like name, description, category, and priority, added a progress bar that dynamically updates based on the number of completed tasks, using task status,made the progress bar changes color at different progress levels,added a "Undo" button to revert completed tasks if clicked by mistake.

++ **Fourth day**

+Splitted each function in a page and added a header for better ui/ux and routing